 PUI supports three usage levels, so you can choose how much styling or markup it owns.
-Use the interactive examples above to explore the behavior, then use this guide as a reference for wiring it into your own design system.
+Use this guide as a reference for wiring it into your own design system.

 Usage Levels